 Wow!
-This instapot thing is such a kitchen game changer.
+This instapot (AKA Instant Pot, an electric pressure cooker) thing is such a kitchen game changer.
 I can see this little pot gaining steam and soon it will be in as many homes as a slowcooker, probably more!
 Today I am excited to share another recipe using this fun gadget!
 Try this brussel sprout side dish which combines bacon with their favorite veggie pal the brussel sprout!

 Brussel Sprout Side Dish with Bacon and Honey